LevitatingBusinessMan/openai-rust/README.md

 You can run this code as an example with `OPENAI_API_KEY=(your key) cargo run --example chat`.

 Checkout the examples directory for more usage examples.
+You can find documentation on [docs.rs](https://docs.rs/openai-rust/latest/openai_rust/).

 ### Projects using openai-rust
 * [openai-cli](https://github.com/LevitatingBusinessMan/openai-cli): a CLI for interacting with GPT.